We are working to make New York City Public Schools more sustainable. How?

 The Climate Education Leadership Team (CELT) is a group of over 30 teachers and administrators collaborating on climate education.
 They develop lesson plans and implement professional development.
 CELT also acts as a peer-to-peer network to support teachers.
 Their goal is full and equitable integration of climate education across areas of study and school culture.

-The Office of Sustainability also supports students with a variety of programs including:
+The Office of Energy & Sustainability also supports students with a variety of programs including:

 Annual Sustainability Project Grant

-Each year, the Office of Sustainability offers an opportunity for all schools to apply for a grant.
+Each year, the Office of Energy & Sustainability offers an opportunity for all schools to apply for a grant.
 This grant awards up to $5,000 in funding or materials for a school-based sustainability project.

-- Sustainability & Climate Education Programming: 20 schools
+• Sustainability and Climate Education Programming: 24 schools

 Gardens and Outdoor Learning